10 Therapy Myths Debunked (And the Mostly Wonderful Truth)

 It’s not just a trick that talking can make you feel lighter.
 It’s the only way to start the process of change and the only way to heal your relationship with yourself.

 "Talking to a therapist is the same as talking to a friend."

 So, you might think, if talking is so helpful, why pay a therapist when I could just talk to a friend?

 Well, while it’s true that talking to friends can be helpful and healing, it’s definitely not the same as talking to a therapist.

 Therapy is not simply venting, chatting, or getting advice.
-It is a unique process that can only happen if you’re with someone who’s been trained to do it.
+It is a unique process that can only happen if you’re with someone who’s been trained to provide it.

-Unlike a friend, a therapist doesn't need to give equal (or any) time to their problems.
-They don't need to compete or compare themselves with you.
-By maintaining the focus on you, a therapist can help you go deeper than a friend can.
+By keeping the focus on you, a therapist can help you go deeper than a friend can.

 A good therapist is also more neutral and less reactive than a friend.
 Even well-intentioned friends can sometimes make you feel worse when you tell them something that they don’t understand or that they find threatening.
 A therapist helps you open up by creating a safe space where you can share your thoughts and feelings without fear of being judged.

-Unlike a friend, a good therapist doesn’t just listen and give you advice based on their beliefs.
+Unlike a friend, a good therapist doesn’t just give you advice based on their beliefs.
 In therapy, you are the expert on your own life, not your therapist.